bhattlab/kraken2_classification/README.md

 8. [GCTx data parsing](manual/gctx.md)

 ## Quickstart
-*Install*
+#### Install
 If you're in the Bhatt lab, most of this work will take place on the SCG cluster.
 Otherwise, set this up on your own cluster or local machine (with a small database only).
-You will have to [build a database](manual/db_construction.md) and set the database options if you're not in the Bhatt lab.
+You will have to [build a database](manual/db_construction.md), create the `taxonomy_array.tsv` file (instructions at previous link) and set the database options if you're not in the Bhatt lab.
 Thanks to Singularity, all you need to have installed is snakemake.
 See the instructions [here](https://github.com/bhattlab/bhattlab_workflows/) to set up snakemake and set up a profile to submit jobs to the cluster.

 Then clone the repo wherever is convenient for you.
 I use a directory in `~/projects`
 ```
 cd ~/projects
 git clone https://github.com/bhattlab/kraken2_classification.git
 ```
-*Run*
+#### Run
 Copy the `config.yaml` file into the working directory for your samples.
 Change the options to suit your projects and make sure you specify the right `samples.tsv` file.
 See [Usage](manual/usage.md) for more detail.
 You can then lauch the workflow with a snakemake command like so:
 ```
 # Snakemake workflow - change options in config.yaml first